rommguy/react-custom-scroll/README.md

 - allowOuterScroll : boolean, default false.
 Blocks outer scroll while scrolling the content
 - heightRelativeToParent : string, default undefined.
 Content height limit is relative to parent - the value should be the height limit.
 - onScroll - function, default undefined.
 Listener that will be called on each scroll.
-- addScrolledClass - boolean, default false.
+- addScrolledClass : boolean, default false.
 If true, will add a css class 'content-scrolled' while being scrolled.
-- freezePosition - boolean, default false.
+- freezePosition : boolean, default false.
 When true, will prevent scrolling.
-- minScrollHandleHeight - number, sets the mimimum height of the scroll handle.
+- minScrollHandleHeight : number, sets the mimimum height of the scroll handle.
 Default is 38, as in Chrome on OSX.
+- rtl : boolean, default false.
+Right to left document, will place the custom scrollbar on the left side of the content, and assume the native one is also there.

 ##### Example for heightRelativeToParent